amalsenhaji/Portfolio/README.md

   <img alt="Demo" src="./images/readme.png" />
 </div>

 You can fork this repo to modify and make changes of your own.
 Please give me proper credit by linking back to [Senhajiamal](https://github.com/amalsenhaji/Portfolio).
-Thanks!
+Thanks!!

 ## Built With